 The guy’s guide to preventive care.
+A helpful checklist!

 Getting certain preventive care tests and screenings and practicing healthy habits can help keep you at your healthy best.
 When you go for your next checkup, use this chart as a checklist to talk to your doctor about which tests you should get, when you should have them and how often.